1. Stop the Bleeding

-- Apply steady, direct pressure to the wound for 15 minutes.
-You can do this up to three times.
+- Apply steady, direct pressure to the wound.
 If there’s an object in the wound, apply pressure around it, not directly over it.

 - If blood soaks through, apply another covering over the first one.
 Don’t take the first one off.